giannan-mods/giannan-trek/README.md

 ## Features

 1. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
-As of now there are three options.
+As of now there are four options.

 - The party has been made into maids by Yterre (skips the Yterre storyline).
 - The party has been made into puppets by Samona (skips the Samona fight).